Codecademy-Curriculum/MinimalAPI/lessons/outlines/Lesson 1_lesson_outline.md

 #### What is the purpose of these checkpoints?

-These checkpoints help you practice creating and retrieving resources through HTTP POST and GET methods.
-You will see how ASP.NET Core Minimal APIs handle data binding from JSON request bodies, URL route parameters, and query strings, enabling you to build basic but functional APIs.
+These checkpoints helps to practice creating and retrieving resources through HTTP POST and GET methods.
+The learners will see how ASP.NET Core Minimal APIs handle data binding from JSON request bodies, URL route parameters, and query strings, enabling to build basic but functional APIs.

 ### What would you like to have in the workspace for this exercise?
 Share your plan below.